ShenduoZhang/shenduo.icu/hw.md

 - Lecturer: Hui Li
 - Institute: Xi'an Jiaotong University
 - Grade: 89/A-/3.7
+- Chinese

 This homework set contains many handwritten ones.
-I do not enjoy any reputation of good calligraphy, so be prepared and not drinking or eating while you read them, otherwise you may vomit on your device.
+I do not enjoy any reputation of good calligraphy, so be prepared while you read them.

 - `convexity`, `descend direction` and `optimality`. [pdf](homework/2020/opt/1.pdf)
 - `Linear programming` and `simplex`. [pdf](homework/2020/opt/2.pdf)